If you need additional oxygen on board a plane, you will be asked to provide a medical certificate. Find out how to get one on this page.

 Each airline has its own form which can be downloaded from their website – usually on the special assistance pages.
-If it is not online, you will have to contact the special assistance department of the airline (see airline index for airline’s contacts).
+If it is not online, you will have to contact the special assistance department of the airline (see the airline index for airline contact information).

 Only some of the information requested in fit to fly and MEDIF certificates may be relevant for you.
 These certificates are designed to cover different temporary or long-term conditions, including heart problems, recent surgeries and injuries.

-In most medical forms, you will find the following sections, which are relevant if you have a lung condition:
+In most medical forms you will find the following sections that are relevant if you have a lung condition:

 If you wish to travel with someone, it is important to give details of this person so that you can sit next to each other during your journey.

-You should indicate the oxygen flow rate you will need on board the plane as prescribed by your doctor (pictured above).
+You should indicate the oxygen flow rate you will need on board the plane as prescribed by your doctor.

 The information includes:

-Most airlines now allow passengers to use their own portable oxygen concentrators (POC), although only specific models may be allowed.
+Most airlines now allow passengers to use their own portable oxygen concentrators (POCs), although only specific models may be allowed.

 POCs can provide 1–5 litres of 90% oxygen per minute and have batteries.

-Airlines indicate how many extra batteries you will need to take.
+Airlines should tell you how many extra batteries you will need to take.
 This is because you need to have access to oxygen even if your flight is delayed or it lasts longer than expected.

 Sign up to our free monthly newsletter to get the latest information and research news on lung conditions, plus views from experts and patients!
 You can unsubscribe at any time.